 New and Old Brick Openings

-Old houses often need to have their windows upgraded, and brick openings are generally in need of updates to allow for new, modern, high efficiency windows to be installed.
-Many older houses in Toronto, Hamilton and the GTA have brick arches above their windows which was the original way bricklayers would structure a wall to allow for support above the area that the bricks are absent.
+Old houses often need to have their windows upgraded, and brick openings are generally in need of updates to allow for new, modern, high-efficiency windows to be installed.
+Many older houses in Toronto, Hamilton and the GTA have brick arches above their windows which was the original way bricklayers would structure a wall to allow for support above the area where the bricks are absent.
 Nowadays, we use steel lintels to support the weight.
 They are much easier to install than brick arches and result in less trim work for the window installers to complete around the window after it has been installed.
-The arch is often considered more aesthetic as it has a traditional masonry look, but the clean and sharp lines of steel lintel supported brick openings has a modern masonry appeal.
+The arch is often considered more aesthetic as it has a traditional masonry look, but the clean and sharp lines of steel lintel-supported brick openings have a modern masonry appeal.